 RV Driving Myths

-The idea of driving an RV is intimidating for some who have never done it.
+The idea of driving an RV is intimidating for some that have never done it.
 But there are certain myths about driving an RV that can make it seem more daunting than it really is.

 Myth 41: You Need a Commercial License to Drive an RV